stevekinney/scratch-workshop/src/content/create-a-custom-block.md

 ## Adding Some Randomness

-We can add a little bit of randomness to our custom block now to make the beetles a little bit more autonomous.
+We can add a little bit of randomness to our custom block now to make the enemies a little bit more autonomous.

 ```scratch
 define chase Player